darrenldl/sandboxing/README.md

 Scripts, files and tools related to sandboxing

-Bubblewrap scripts are based on the following repo
+Bubblewrap scripts and seccomp filter file generator are based on the following repo

 - https://github.com/valoq/bwscripts